OctopusSamples/NDCDevOpsWorkshop/README.md

 Blue-green deployments are a pattern whereby we reduce downtime during production deployments by having two production environments ("blue" and "green").

-> One of the challenges with automating deployment is the cut-over itself, taking software from the final stage of testing to live production.
-You usually need to do this quickly in order to minimize downtime.
+> One of the challenges with automating deployment is the cut-over itself, taking software from the final stage of testing to live Production.
+You usually need to do this quickly to minimize downtime.
 The **blue-green deployment** approach does this by ensuring you have two production environments, as identical as possible.
 At any time one of them, let's say blue for the example, is live.
-As you prepare a new release of your software you do your final stage of testing in the green environment.
+As you prepare a new release of your software, you do your final stage of testing in the green environment.
 Once the software is working in the green environment, you switch the router so that all incoming requests go to the green environment - the blue one is now idle.
 >
 > * [Martin Fowler](http://martinfowler.com/bliki/BlueGreenDeployment.html)